-The park’s 500-foot beach is one of only two public beaches on the lake.
+The park’s 500-foot beach, which is one of two public beaches on the lake, is open from the Saturday of Memorial Day weekend to Labor Day.
 The beach can accommodate 1,000 people and is guarded during operating hours.
 In the summer, swimming is free for overnight guests, however it cannot be guaranteed should circumstances beyond the park's control require that swimming be stopped.
+Prior to mid-June and after mid-August, swimming may be limited on weekdays.
 We do not give refunds for swimming to overnight guests under any circumstances.

 Swimming fees: Click here for park fees.

 Located on Smith Mountain Lake, the park offers ample opportunities for shore and boat fishing.
 You’ll find striped bass, largemouth bass, smallmouth bass, catfish and several other species.